alistairjoelquinn/atelier.nvim/README.md

 <img width="775" alt="Screenshot 2025-05-25 at 14 42 31" src="https://github.com/user-attachments/assets/6fa96121-25c4-4630-ba55-3834f8a62543" />

-From here, if you wish to open the plugin window you can do so with `:DynamicThemeOpen`, or `<leader>dt` which is preconfigured.
+From here, if you wish to open the plugin window you can do so with `:AtelierOpen`, or `<leader>at` which is preconfigured.
 This will present you with the color editor for the dull-ish theme.

 ![Screenshot 2025-05-24 at 20 33 29](https://github.com/user-attachments/assets/3595e19d-48d0-4a48-b15d-73f78ec4084b)